 In addition, hearing assistive technology must be provided at no charge to the family if the student has a 504 or IEP plan.
 Examples of hearing assistive technology include:

 It’s important your child continue to live a normal life with hearing aids.
 Encourage them to continue any sports or extracurricular activities they enjoy, including intensive activities like swimming and soccer.

 Keep the necessary sporting equipment for their hearing aid, such as a sport loop, splash guard and drying container.
-Educate your child’s coaches on his or her hearing impairment and request they help your child care for the hearing aid if necessary.
+Educate your child’s coaches on his or her hearing impairment and request they help your child care for the hearing aid, if necessary.

 If an issue does occur, try to set up a meeting with the bullying student’s parents.
-Chances are they’re not aware of their child’s behavior and they might have someone in their family who also suffers from hearing loss.
+Chances are they’re not aware of their child’s behavior and they might even have someone in their family who also suffers from hearing loss.
 Letting a child know that a loved one has the same condition could make him or her realize the harm their behavior causes.